MARKET SNAPSHOT: Stocks Rally As Fears Ease Over Hurricane Irma, North Korea

 Continue Reading Below

-U.S. stocks rose Monday, with major indexes on track for their strongest session since August as Hurricane Irma hit Florida with less force than expected and North Korea failed to conduct another nuclear missile test over the weekend, reviving investor appetite for riskier assets such as equities.
+U.S. stocks rose sharply on Monday, with major indexes trading near record levels and on track for their strongest session since March.

+Wall Street optimism was underpinned by Hurricane Irma delivering a less forceful hit on Florida than expected and North Korea failing to conduct another nuclear missile test over the weekend, reviving investor appetite for assets perceived as risky such as equities.

 Continue Reading Below